tejaskannan/budget-rnn/README.md

 Finally, this installation process was tested on Linux.
 If running on Windows, please use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Directory Structure
 The repository uses the structure below.
 Each submodule contains its own documentation.
-1. `controllers/`: This directory holds implementations of the runtime systems used to select subsequences during budgeted inference.
+Most code files are located in the `budget-rnn/src` directory.
-2. `data/`: This folder contains the datasets used for training and evaluation.
+1. `data/`: This folder contains the datasets used for training and evaluation.
 Each dataset has a folder entitled `<dataset-name>/folds_<N>` where `<dataset-name>` is the name of the dataset and `<N>` is the sequence length.
 The `folds_<N>` folder has three sub-directories containing the `train`, `validation`, and `test` folds.
+2. `results/`: This folder contains the results of budgeted inference obtained in the simulated environment.
+The repository includes results from both the Bluetooth and the Temperature energy profiles.
+3. `trained_models/`: This folder holds already-trained models on each dataset.
+The Budget RNNs come with trained halting thresholds.
+4. `budget-rnn/src/c_implementation`: This folder contains a C implementation of the considered RNNs.
+This implementation is used for debugging the MSP430 implementation on a standard system.
+5. `budget-rnn/src/controllers/`: This directory holds implementations of the runtime systems used to select subsequences during budgeted inference.
+6. `budget-rnn/src/conversion/`: This folder holds utility files for converting Tensorflow models into C header files for MSP430 inference.
-3. `dataset/`: This directory contains code that manages data loading.
+7. `budget-rnn/src/dataset/`: This directory contains code that manages data loading.
-4. `layers/`: This folder holds the implementation of neural network layers.
+8. `budget-rnn/src/layers/`: This folder holds the implementation of neural network layers.
 The 'layers/cells' folder contains each RNN cell.
-5. `models/`: This folder contains the implementation of each neural network.
+9. `budget-rnn/src/models/`: This folder contains the implementation of each neural network.
 In particular, the `adaptive_model.py` file describes the logic for Budget RNNs.
 The `standard_model.py` file implements the baseline RNNs.
 The `tf_model.py` file contains the logic to train and execute models within Tensorflow.
+10. `budget-rnn/src/msp`: This module contains the MSP430 implementation.
+This code will not run on a standard system (e.g. laptop).
-6. `params/`: This directory holds the parameter files that govern each neural network.
+11. `budget-rnn/src/params/`: This directory holds the parameter files that govern each neural network.
 The provided parameter files were used to train the existing RNNs.
-7. `results/`: This folder contains the results of budgeted inference obtained in the simulated environment.
+12. `budget-rnn/src/results/`: This folder contains the results of budgeted inference obtained in the simulated environment.
 The repository includes results from both the Bluetooth and the Temperature energy profiles.
-8. `trained_models/`: This folder holds already-trained models on each dataset.
-The Budget RNNs come with trained halting thresholds.
-9. `utils/`: This module provides useful utility functions such as file reading and writing.
+13. `budget-rnn/src/utils/`: This module provides useful utility functions such as file reading and writing.
 Of particular interest is the `utils/tf_utils.py` file which implements utility Tensorflow operations.

 ## Overview
 This document starts by describing how to recreate the plots in the paper using the raw data from already-run simulations.
 The following sections describe how to train Budget RNNs and execute new simulations from scratch.
 This end-to-end process may be time-consuming.
 For this reason, we include already-trained neural networks, optimized halting thresholds, and traces from the simulations used in the paper.
 Thus, one may (partially) validate the final results without completing each step.
+All scripts can be found in the folder `budget-rnn/src`, and you should run the scripts from this directory.
+The existing results and models are located in the base of the repository.

 ## Generating Results
 This section covers how to generate the main results in the paper.
 The folders `results/<sensor-name>/merged/<dataset-name>` contain the raw simulation results using the included RNNs.
 If you are generating results for new simulations, alter the arguments in the following commands to point to the new simulation logs.